Newforma Blog

-Communicating and Collaborating on Model Issues & Clashes
+Communicating and Collaborating on Model Issues & Clashes (Part 1)

 In Part One of our Advancing BIM blog, we discussed the issues related to effectively sharing model and design data.
-But there are also many opportunities to advance Building Information Modeling in the area of BIM coordination.
+But there are also many opportunities to advance Building Information Modeling (BIM) in the area of BIM coordination.

 The responses were surprising.